Developer Guide

 - Pros: Will use less memory (e.g. for

-, just save the person being deleted). - Cons: Additional implementation of each individual command requires more time and effort spent on achieving undo/redo behaviour for said command.
+delete, just save the person being deleted). - Cons: Additional implementation of each individual command requires more time and effort spent on achieving undo/redo behaviour for said command.

 - Pros: Will use less memory (e.g. for